ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 ### Pydev

-- git clone --recurse-submodules the latest version of our fork and create a new dependency update branch off of master.
+- git clone --recurse-submodules the latest version of [our fork](https://github.com/ISISComputingGroup/Pydev) and create a new dependency update branch off of master.
-- git clone --recurse-submodules the latest version of the upstream on to a vendor branch and merge this branch into the dependency update branch.
+- git clone --recurse-submodules the latest version of [the upstream](https://github.com/fabioz/Pydev) on to a vendor branch and merge this branch into the dependency update branch.
 - Run mvn install in the dependency update branch base directory.
-- After a successful build create a PR to merge the changes into master, and upload the updated repo to `\\shadow.isis.cclrc.ac.uk\ICP_P2W$`, this latest version should be named 'Pydev'.
+- After a successful build, create a PR to merge the changes into master, and upload the updated repo to `\\shadow.isis.cclrc.ac.uk\ICP_P2W$`, this latest version should be named 'Pydev'.
 - Remove and re-add the Pydev target platform dependency in the GUI

 # Python